 Little Talbot Island in Jacksonville

 While this is more of a beach walk, it does begin in a wooded area.
 Due to Florida’s climate, it is important that you do this hike in the winter months, otherwise, you will need bug spray and you will melt with the heat.
 The entire loop is right about 4 miles, and there is a nice pathway that opens up to the beach.
 Once you are on the beach there are sections of driftwood which I personally love.
 Our kids enjoyed the uniqueness of the beach and climbing on some of the sections of driftwood.
-We were staying in St. Augustine nearby, so this was a departure from the type of beach we are used to.
+We were on a Florida roadtrip and were staying in St. Augustine nearby, so this was a departure from the type of beach we are used to.